Sean Penn wins best supporting actor Oscar for ‘One Battle After Another' but opts not to attend

 It's not the first time Penn has been an Oscars no-show.
 He's previously skipped the show three times when he was nominated for “Dead Man Walking” in 1996, “Sweet and Lowdown” in 2000 and “I Am Sam” in 2002.

+Cultural Forces is an informal association of Ukrainian servicemen from creative professions formed to support morale and the motivation of military personnel through culture and the arts.

-Penn bowed out from attending the BAFTAs and Actor Awards this year.
+Penn also bowed out from attending the BAFTAs and Actor Awards this year.

 In the movie, Penn plays a calculating strategist named Col. Steven J. Lockjaw whose decades of experience in political movements give him both influence and scars.
 His character carries the weight of past victories and failures, offering sharp insights while quietly pulling strings behind the scenes.
 The performance blends Penn’s trademark intensity with moments of restraint, delivering a standout performance among the film’s talented ensemble.